-Our goal for this fellowship is to provide a cutting-edge learning environment and world-class teaching faculty that will enrich the competency of vascular surgery fellows in basic science and clinical curriculum while complying with the 80-hour work week.
-Our faculty members are committed to providing the vascular residents with the tools and training needed to succeed in the specialty of vascular surgery.
+Our goal for this fellowship is to provide a cutting-edge learning environment and world-class teaching faculty that will enrich the competency of vascular surgery fellows in basic science and the clinical curriculum while complying with the 80-hour work week.
+Our faculty members are committed to providing the vascular fellows with the tools and training needed to succeed in the specialty of vascular surgery.

 Structure of Training

 The vascular training programs are divided into three rotations for each year of fellowship and for the PGY-4 and PGY-5 years of the vascular residency: the University Vascular Service, the Onservice rotation and the VA Vascular Service.
 The University Vascular Service consists of three inpatient nurse practitioners, one or two interns, a PGY-3 general surgery resident, either a vascular PGY-2 or PGY-3 resident (eight months of the year), and two senior vascular residents/fellows.
 The two senior vascular residents and the two fellows each spend six months on the University Vascular Service.
 This service manages elective arterial open and endovascular surgery at UWHC.
 Patients with all manner of vascular disease are managed on this service including our patients with thoracoabdominal aneurysms and patients requiring open complex repairs or requiring TEVAR, FEVAR or EVAR.
 We work in a Zeego hybrid OR five days a week and the service has seven 7:30 a.m. starts every week.
 Senior residents and fellows attend clinic for one day every other week; the clinic day rotates so that residents/fellows gain experience with all attending staff.